-In order for scientists to get a handle on issues such as genetic variation, dispersal, diversity and movement of a species, an accurate track or capture history of individuals is needed.
+Sloop was developed for two reasons.
+First, Sai Ravela, in 1998, became a sustainability activist, pivoting his research to be earth and environment centered (and a reason he joined EAPS).
+Second, it was clear that in order for scientists to get a handle on issues such as genetic variation, dispersal, diversity and movement of a species, an accurate track or capture history of individuals was needed.
 Historically, such counts involved a laborious process of comparing hundreds of images, often obtained by remote camera.
 Scientists and students spent thousands of hours poring over these images in order to identify individual animals, time arguably better spent elsewhere.
 SLOOP applies pattern recognition to these same images with great efficacy.

 SLOOP learns from the citizen scientist’s skill to match images of individual animals more accurately and far faster than by previous methods.
 It is an early example of a system where the human uses the machine to accomplish a task more efficiently and the machine learns from sparse human input to get better at what it does.

 SLOOP was originally designed for the marbled salamander of Western Massachusetts.
 Scientists around the globe rapidly understood its application to other species.
 Thus far, SLOOP has been adapted for use with Grand and Otago skinks in New Zealand and is in the process of being extended to many species.